jnewblanc/sog/README.md

 ### Admin/DM Info ###
 * At present, all persistent storage is on disk in the sog/.data directory.
   - All account/character info only exists locally (ignored via .gitignore)
-* logs are in sog/.logs
+* logs are in sog/.logs .
+Some windows logfile tailing scripts are in sog/bin
 * town map is at: https://docs.google.com/drawings/d/1SDAjL62DRsWta3vgfGLerKsn49e5wzywlQregGmKTbk/edit
 * Game balance spreadsheets: https://docs.google.com/spreadsheets/d/1A9xDUhb6tH_dD-rPEm43a6ojthbCDpA9_RNiBZouvTg/edit#gid=214718106
 * To become an admin, create an account and then create an empty isAdmin.txt file in the directory: sog\sog\.data\Account\<your_email>